- Photos & Map

 Directions

 From the parking area, walk back about 100m until you reach a barn.
-The climbing rocks are somewhat hidden and are located above the road between two partly dilapidated barns.
+The climbing rocks are somewhat hidden and are located above the road between two partially dilapidated barns.

 Equipment